Mr Freedman - Orthopaedic Surgeon

-Anterior hip replacement surgery can be performed through either a short straight skin incision or through a short oblique skin incision hidden in the groin crease or bikini line (what some surgeons have called a bikini approach or “Bikini Hip Replacement”).
+Anterior hip replacement surgery is performed through either a short straight skin incision or through a short oblique skin incision hidden in the groin crease or bikini line (what some surgeons have called a bikini incision).
 Suitability for one skin incision over another will depend on patient body shape.

 The anterior approach is relatively new to Australia but is not new in Europe, where it was first developed and refined.